awards

 Jaya applies her background in computer science to newsroom digital strategy.
 To bolster newsroom capacity and capability, she draws insight from story metrics, guarding against the reductive tyranny of quantification, and not losing sight of the dignity and complexity of the reporter's craft and audience need.

 Her journalism career spanned a six-year stint at the San Francisco Examiner where she wrote a bi-weekly column called "In Brown Type."
 She was also a consulting editor at Ethnic Media Services during that period.
-Prior to that she was an editor of the print publication India Currents, where she steered the print publication to digital-readiness.
+Prior to that she was an editor of the print publication India Currents, where she steered the magazine to digital-readiness.
 As a freelance journalist, her bylines have appeared in numerous publications, including the New York Times, PBS Next Avenue and Forbes.

 She served on San Francisco's Sunshine Ordinance Task Force, advocating for transparency and accountability in all the city's dealings and departments.